Firefly Music Festival

-Firefly Music Festival is a music festival produced by AEG Presents that was first held on July 20–22, 2012, in Dover, Delaware.
+Firefly Music Festival was a music festival produced by AEG Presents that was first held on July 20–22, 2012, in Dover, Delaware.
 Firefly takes place in The Woodlands of Dover Motor Speedway, a 105 acre festival ground, over the span of three days.
 Many nationally known musical acts have performed at the festival, with over 100 performances held over the course of the festival in 2016.
-The festival producers have been working together to establish the event at the current venue with the hopes of having "an open-air festival on the East Coast with plenty of outdoor camping".
-In past years the festival has included up to seven stages; The Porch Stage, The Lawn Stage, The Backyard Stage, the Treehouse, The Coffee House, The Pavilion and The Firefly Stage.
-In 2019, the festival had six main stages (The Firefly Stage, The Prism, The Lawn, The Hideaway, Treehouse, and The Roost), two sponsor stages (Bud Light Dive Bar, Toyota Music Den), and one stage in each camping hub (North Hub Beach Club, South Hub).
+The festival producers had worked together to establish the event at the current venue with the hopes of having "an open-air festival on the East Coast with plenty of outdoor camping".
+In past years, the festival has included up to seven stages: The Porch Stage, The Lawn Stage, The Backyard Stage, the Treehouse, The Coffee House, The Pavilion and The Firefly Stage.
+In 2019, the festival had six main stages (The Firefly Stage, The Prism, The Lawn, The Hideaway, Treehouse and The Roost), two sponsor stages (Bud Light Dive Bar and Toyota Music Den), and one stage in each camping hub (North Hub Beach Club and South Hub).
 Firefly offers three different pass options; general admission, VIP, and Super VIP.

-The festival happened from 2012 through 2021 each year except for 2020, when it was canceled due to the COVID-19 pandemic.
-While it will not happen in 2023, they have indicated it will return in 2024.
+The festival was held from 2012 through 2022 (the 2020 edition was canceled due to the COVID-19 pandemic).
+It went on hiatus in 2023; however, it was announced by its promoters that it will return in 2024.
+On February 29, 2024, Firefly’s promoters announced via social media that the festival “will not return in 2024.”